peterjc/zmk-keyboard-graph-theory/boards/shields/slump52/README.md

 for background.

-This matrix shows the 13×13 PG(2,3) bipartite scanning matrix in Paige-Wexler normal form, with the scanning column order roughly matching the physical columns (starting with Escape, A, Z, tab column first, finishing with the cursors), and the scanning rows sorted to ensure Escape is top left as the first matrix entry.
+This matrix shows the 13×13 PG(2,3) bipartite scanning matrix in Paige-Wexler normal form.
+The keys are assign so the scanning column order roughly matches the physical columns (starting with Escape, A, Z, tab as the first column), with the scanning rows sorted to ensure Escape is top left as the first matrix entry.
 The allocation of keys to matrix elements and scanning matrix rows and columns to GPIO pins was arbitrary and down to how easy it was to layout the PCB traces: